samreality4/MovieProject/README.md

 ## Features

 By using this app, you can:
-* View the most popular and trending movies.
+* View the most popular and most trending movies.
 * Save your favorite movie and view them later.

 ## Screenshots